Upside-Down Black Pudding Tart, or Tarte Tatin au Boudin

 I have almost forgotten to add that black pudding is very rich in iron and low fat versions are quite healthy.
 I have already heard about doctors advising black pudding to women, who apparently often lack iron.

-Since I like spicing up my black pudding, I often have it on toasts with the Korean gochujang paste (see the recipe here).
+Since I use mild black pudding, I like spicing it up and often have it on toasts with Korean gochujang paste (see the recipe here).
 This upside-down tart is my all time favourite black pudding dish.
-A couple of years ago, when I saw a black pudding and apple tart recipe (unfortunately I don’t remember where), I automatically added onions and chili and it has become practically a staple.
+A couple of years ago, when I saw here, on Marmiton website, a spicy black pudding and apple tart recipe, I automatically added onions and chili and it has become practically a staple.
 When I have guest and prepare finger food, I simply transform this tart into small individual tartlets.
 The preparation is easy, quick and the softness of the filling contrasting with the crunchiness of puff pastry make this humble – ingredient – based dish almost elegant and sophisticated.
 I usually have it with a salad lightly seasoned with mustard vinaigrette.
 Of course any kind of black pudding can be used here.

 Preparation: 1h30